 The Busy Baby Deluxe Walker is pretty much the Cadillac of baby walking toys.
 In addition to being seriously sturdy with rubber-lined wheels that offer a smooth ride with the perfect amount of resistance, it’s chock full of multi-sensory toys.
 A bead counter, xylophone, spinning gears — you name it and the Busy Baby Walker has it.
 An added bonus?
 It has a net-covered storage space in the back for when your toddler has toys that need hauling.

-Where to buy: Busy Baby Deluxe Walker (Fat Brain Toys, $80)
+Where to buy: Busy Baby Deluxe Walker ($80, Fat Brain Toys)

 8. Incredibly affordable

 Babies and toddlers will love all the sounds and activities that come with the Fisher-Price Laugh & Learn Smart Stages Puppy Walker — and parents will love the under-$20 price tag.
-Receiving an average of 4.4 stars from over 400 reviews on Google, it’s hard to go wrong with this adorable and easy-to-store walker.
+It’s hard to go wrong with this adorable and easy-to-store walker.

-Where to buy: Fisher-Price Laugh & Learn Smart Stages Puppy Walker (Target, $18)
+Where to buy: Fisher-Price Laugh & Learn Smart Stages Puppy Walker ($19, Target)

 9. The classic

 Few things go together like little kids and bright red wagons, which is only half the reason the Radio Flyer Classic Walker Wagon is an ideal baby walker.
 In addition to the resist push feature which allows babies and toddlers to walk slowly and steadily, this walker comes with a big storage space for important stuffed animals — and a bumper in the front to protect important furniture.